BETTY BANNERMAN AWARD FOR FRENCH SONG - ROSA SPARKS

 Fri 17 October 2025 – 3:00pm

 Rosa Sparks, winner of the Betty Bannerman Award for French Song 2024, established for students at the Royal Northern College of Music, will give a recital in the neighbouring Clonterbrook Music Room.
-Rosa will be accompanied by the ‘World Class’ pianist, Robin Humphreys.

 Please note that the Music Room at Clonterbrook is located just after or before the bend approaching Clonter Opera Theatre, on the opposite side of the road.